SavvyPlus/superset/README.md

 1. Go to https://ap-southeast-2.console.aws.amazon.com/acm/home?region=ap-southeast-2#/

+## Deploying postgres
+From the top level of the git repository
+`sudo docker run -v $(pwd)/superset-app:/files -it savvybi/superset-cluster-kops:0.1`

+1. From inside the superset-cluster-kops docker container, run the following
+1. `kops export kubecfg --name=${NAME}`
+1. `kubectl create -f /files/postgres/postgresql`

 ## Deploying zookeeper

 If you have already created the k8s cluster, you will need to expand the cluster to at least 3 nodes.